gitrsi/cyberops.zone/doing/Private Cloud/UM890_Pro_Setup.md

    - `Boot` &rarr; `Boot Mode` &rarr; select **UEFI only**

 6. **Adjust Power Settings (Optional but recommended):**
-   - Disable CPU C-States or set them to a minimum to prevent sleep-related instability under VM workloads.
+   - Disable CPU C-States or set them to a minimum to prevent sleep-related instability under VM workloads

 7. **Save and Exit BIOS**